Celestinian/BlackstarUI/readme.md

 Not every model architecture is compatible with Blackstar.
 While most models in the HuggingFace Hub should work, this is not a universal rule.

 > [!WARNING]
-> This is an open-source project that is still in the early stages of development and it's not ready for general use.
+> This is an open-source project that is still in the early stages of development and is not ready for general use.

 # ❤ Credits